sewatu999/trucker-knows/README.md

 # Trucker-Knows-Challenge

-Trucker trivia is a **fun** way of _challenging_ the knowledge of users, at the same time educate a user on what they thought they knew.
+Trucker trivia is a **fun** way of _challenging_ the knowledge of users on what they think they know about trucking, at the same time educate a user on what they thought they knew.

 ## Prerequisites